 Leaving Longyan, ethnographic film in production.

-Schlock Value: Or How Some Chinese Learned to Stop Worrying and Love the Politics of Fiasco (in preparation for journal submission).
+Schlock Value and the Politics of Fiasco (in preparation for journal submission).

-Risky Work, Fate Play: Chinese Customs Inspectors and the Compossibility of Fortune.
+Risky Work, Fateful Play: Chinese Customs Inspectors and the Compossibility of Fortune.
 Ethnos.

 Risk, Fate, Fortune: The Lives and Times of Customs Inspectors in Southern China.
 Cambridge University Press.